NUKnightLab/sql-mysteries/README.md

 * **sql-murder-mystery.db**: This SQLite database file contains all the data that you will be working with.
 * **prompt**: Depending on your experience level with SQL, find the prompt in either the [prompt_experienced](https://github.com/NUKnightLab/sql-mysteries/blob/master/prompt_experienced.pdf) file or the [prompt_beginner](https://github.com/NUKnightLab/sql-mysteries/blob/master/prompt_beginner.pdf) file.
 * **[cheatsheet](https://github.com/NUKnightLab/sql-mysteries/blob/master/cheatsheet.pdf)**: This is a crash course on SQL concepts and commands.
-* **a SQLite environment of your choice**: For beginners, we recommend using the [SQLiteStudio](https://sqlitestudio.pl/index.rvt "SQLiteStudio"), which is a good graphical interface to use to inspect your data and write queries.
+* **a SQLite environment of your choice**: For beginners, we recommend using [SQLiteStudio](https://github.com/NUKnightLab/sql-mysteries/blob/master/sqlite_studio.pdf), which is a good graphical interface to use to inspect your data and write queries.

 ## Getting Started
 * **For experienced SQL users**: read the prompt_experienced file, then download the sql-murder-mystery.db file and use a SQL environment of your choice to solve the mystery.
-You can use the cheatsheet to refresh your memory on SQL.
+You can use the cheatsheet to refresh your memory of SQL.
 Try to complete the activity all within your SQL environment (without writing down notes)!

-* **For SQL beginners**: start with the cheatsheet, read the prompt_beginner file, then download the sql-murder-mystery.db file and load it in [SQLiteStudio](https://sqlitestudio.pl/index.rvt "SQLiteStudio").
+* **For SQL beginners**: start with the cheatsheet, read the prompt_beginner file, then get started by [installing SQLiteStudio and loading the db file](https://github.com/NUKnightLab/sql-mysteries/blob/master/sqlite_studio.pdf).
 If you get stuck at any point, feel free to refer back to the cheatsheet.

 ## Checking the Solution
 Write the following queries in your SQL environment to check whether you've found the right murderer: